jdittrich/userNeedResearchBook/text/allURBook.md

 adjusting the research session to the context and the activities of the user.
 This would not be possible when asking the same questions each time.

-So you neither can’t nor should take yourself out of the reserach session – you will always have some sort of effect on the participant when you do the reserach.
+So you neither can’t nor should take yourself out of the research session – you will always have some sort of effect on the participant when you do the research.

 What you should avoid though is influencing the participant by »suggesting« favourable answers or actions.
 Some sorts of this type of  influence are obvious,